Battle of Jenkins' Ferry: Camden, Poison Spring, and Marks' Mill

 On April 23, 1864, when Steele received the dispatch from Banks asking that he join Banks so they could move again on Shreveport, Steele responded that he was in no position to join Banks.
 He also noted that he now faced not only Confederate cavalry but Price's returned infantry and additional infantry under Kirby Smith who had joined Price with some of the infantry which had been with Taylor at the battle of Pleasant Hill.
-Brigadier-General Thomas Churchill’s Arkansas division and Brigadier-General Mosby Parsons's Missouri division had returned to Price's command.
-They were followed by Major-General John Walker’s larger Texas division with Kirby Smith.
+Brigadier-General Thomas Churchill's Arkansas division and Brigadier-General Mosby Parsons's Missouri division had returned to Price's command.
+They were followed by Major-General John Walker's larger Texas division with Kirby Smith.
 Kirby Smith had decided that Steele was a bigger threat and a bigger prize, than Banks when Banks continued to retreat after the battle of Pleasant Hill on April 9, 1864.
 Kirby Smith thought he could destroy Steele's force and perhaps still turn back and trap Banks later.
 Taylor vehemently disagreed with this decision and wanted to attack Banks immediately.
 Nonetheless, Taylor could not convince Kirby Smith to change his plan.
 As Banks appeared to be waiting for the naval force at Alexandria, Louisiana, Kirby Smith became even more certain that his decision was correct and he had time to execute it.

-On April 25, 1864, in action called the Battle of Marks' Mill, two Confederate cavalry brigades under the overall command of Brigadier-General James Fagan, operating under Price, captured a Federal wagon train of between 211 and 240 wagons and 1,300 men of the escort which Steele had sent to seek supplies from the federal depot at Pine Bluff.
+On April 25, 1864, in an action called the Battle of Marks' Mills, two Confederate cavalry brigades under the overall command of Brigadier-General James Fagan, operating under Price, captured a Federal wagon train of between 211 and 240 wagons and 1,300 men of the escort which Steele had sent to seek supplies from the federal depot at Pine Bluff.
 Only about 150 of the 1,400 to 1,700 U.S. soldiers escaped after a five–hour fight.
 Fagan had about 300 casualties in the engagement.
 Reports showed his men killed wounded African-American soldiers at the end of the battle.
 The Confederates, in turn, would pay for this at the battle of Jenkins' Ferry.